 With that in mind, here are some general decisions that you need to make:

-Note that writing an interview essay requires a different structure as compared to a conventional academic essay such as an expository, argumentative, etc. Here are some ways to get your interview essay off to a great start:
+Note that writing an interview essay requires a different structure as compared to a conventional academic essay such as an expository, argumentative, etc.

 In this type of interview paper, you are not simply listing your questions and the interviewee's answers; instead, you will write a descriptive story about your experiences of interviewing the subject and provide the reader with some personal insights as you went about the process.
 Thus, you might describe how you were feeling going into the interview, the mannerisms and reactions from the interviewee as they answered your questions, and what you ultimately learned based on the experience of interviewing that individual.
 As with typical essays you will want to include an introduction that catches the reader's attention, a well-structured body consisting of between 3 and 5 paragraphs, and a conclusion that leaves the reader with a lasting impression.